makersacademy/bowling-challenge/README.md

 As a player,
 so I know how many frames I have already played,
-I want to see which frame I'm currently playing
+I want to know which frame I'm currently playing

 As a player,
-so I know how many rolls are left in my frame,
-I want to see which roll I'm currently on

-As a player,
 to be assigned a score,
-I want to be able to record the number of pins I hit in each roll
+I want to be able to record the number of pins I hit in each roll in the correct frame

 As a player,
-to know how well I'm playing,
-I want to receive a score according to the number of pins I hit in each frame
+so I don't have to remember the number of pins I've previously hit, I want to see the history of my previous rolls.

+As a player,
+so I don't have to remember my score,
+I want to see the history of my scores for each frame.

+As a player,
+so that I know who's winnig the game,
+I want to see my running score (the sum of the score of all my rolls)

+As a player,
+so that I know who has won,
+I want to see my overall score (the sum of the score of all my frames)

 As a player,
 to be rewarded for my skill,